 Of his air guitar skills, Blink and The Tipping Point author Malcolm Gladwell once wrote, “Björn Türoque is so good that people with real guitars now have contests to see who can do the best imitation of his air guitar imitation.”

 Crane also plays bass and sings in a faux-French rock band called Nous Non Plus.
 Their first album was on the CMJ top-10 for four weeks, peaking at #6.
 They released their fourth album, Le Sex et la Politique, in the autumn of 2012.
 His other band, The Quick Hellos, had a song featured on the HBO hit series TRUE BLOOD.

 His current band, Ray & Remora, plays regularly around Los Angeles.
 Their video for “Gold Soundz” (a Pavement cover from their 1994 EP) features cameos by Kim Gordon, Jeff Goldblum and Steve Malkmus.

 He also composes music for film and television.
 His credits include the musical score for Air Guitar Nation, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).

 And yes, he hosts a podcast too.
 Who doesn’t these days?

-Dan splits time between London and Los Angeles, and lives with his wife, their dog Whisky, and his air guitar.
+Dan splits time between London and Los Angeles, and lives with his family and his air guitar.